evandeilton/cvforecast/README.md

 ```{R}
 devtools::install_github('evandeilton/cvforecast')
 ```
 Note: There are lots of undocumented code.
-This is an very unsafe experiment I'm not a R programming guy!
+This is a very unsafe experiment I'm not a R programming guy!